nazarii-piontko/sample-dotnet-otel/README.md

 The first one is `SampleDotNetOTEL.BusinessService`.
 It exposes 3 endpoints:
 * Get fake auto-generated weather records from the database (PostgreSQL).
 * Get `"Hello World"` string
-* Get `"Hello {USER_NAME}"` string for passed username parameter.
+* Get `"Hello {USER_NAME}"` string for the passed username parameter.

 Also `SampleDotNetOTEL.BusinessService` has injected "faults" to simulate service errors.

-And also `SampleDotNetOTEL.BusinessService` reads messages from RabbitMQ and log it.
+And also `SampleDotNetOTEL.BusinessService` reads messages from RabbitMQ and logs them.

 The second one is `SampleDotNetOTEL.ProxyService`.
-It exposes the same 3 endpoints as the first service but it just make a HTTP requests `SampleDotNetOTEL.BusinessService` and forward the response as it is.
+It exposes the same 3 endpoints as the first service but it just makes an HTTP request to `SampleDotNetOTEL.BusinessService` and forwards the response as it is.
-Also it provides the forth endpoint to `POST` message which will be queued to RabbitMQ and later read by `SampleDotNetOTEL.BusinessService` to log it.
+Also, it provides the fourth endpoint to `POST` message which will be queued to RabbitMQ and later read by `SampleDotNetOTEL.BusinessService` to log it.

 All services could be run with `docker-compose`.

-`docker-compose.yml` contains as one of the services a dummy client called `spammer` which makes a requests to 3 endpoints every half a second.
+`docker-compose.yml` contains as one of the services a dummy client called `spammer` which makes requests to 3 endpoints every half a second.

 ## How to run locally